ByteGuard-HQ/byteguard-file-validator-net/README.md

 - ✅ Validate files by **size**
 - ✅ Validate files by **signature (_magic-numbers_)**
 - ✅ Validate files by **specification conformance** for archive-based formats (_Open XML and Open Document Formats_)
+- ✅ **Ensure no malware** through a variety of antimalware scanners
 - ✅ Validate using file path, `Stream`, or `byte[]`
 - ✅ Configure which file types to support
 - ✅ Configure whether to **throw exceptions** or simply return a boolean